 My, how Aberaeron has changed.
 Twenty years ago, this Georgian harbour town was a bit of a backwater.
 Now, it’s a fashionable destination thanks to new life and new businesses, a prime example being The Castle.

 Today’s tastes are much in evidence, from the Café/Bar and Mediterranean Restaurant, which combine continental and traditional touches, to the well-appointed bedrooms with their distinctive ‘modern Welsh’ feel and tasteful tapestries from the local woollen mill.
-So you come here for croissants not heavy-duty cakes, Egyptian cotton bedlinen not creaky beds, and a warm welcome from enthusiastic hosts Dai James and Meinir Bowen – plus juicy food that’s local, seasonal and natural.
+So you come here after a coastal walk or a cycle of the beautiful Cardigan Bay and receive a warm welcome from hosts Dai James and Meinir Bowen.